burn injury lawyer Atlanta, GABurn Injury Lawyer Atlanta, GA

 An Atlanta, GA burn injury lawyer knows that sometimes a work-related injury could be the result of negligence due to a third party and can pursue a third-party claim that often results in greater financial compensation than what is recovered in workers’ compensation cases.

-A new version of the pressure cooker is the newest kitchen time-saver appliance to show up on many counters across the country, as a burn injury law firm Atlanta, GA can attest.
+A new version of the pressure cooker is the newest kitchen time-saver appliance to show up on many counters across the country, as our burn injury law firm Atlanta, GA can attest.
 These models are supposedly safer and easier to use.
 These pots, when working properly, offer a quick alternative to crockpots, cooking food in a fraction of the time it takes to prepare in a conventional manner.

 A great deal of pressure in the pot produces the heat that cooks the food.
 This heat cooks the food faster but also creates the potential for the pressure in the container to explode if the appliance is defective.